 - Collaborating to decarbonize the built environment.
 Arcadis, led by our CEO, Alan Brookes, has hosted and participated in the cross-sector Global Action Agenda for Built Environment Market Transformation sessions during New York Climate Week.
 These sessions serve as a platform to bring together stakeholders from the private sector across the entire value chain, as well as policymakers and shapers. - Supporting the green industrialization and energy transition.
 We are partnering with heavy industry sector clients to develop more efficient, alternative technologies that contribute to the clean energy transition toward achieving net zero.
-Our work is underpinned by our industry leadership in this area, most recently highlighted through our collaboration with WBCSD to publish a guide titled 'How to align hydrogen investments with a 1.5°C pathway'. - Leading our sector in the valuation and integration of nature-positive outcomes into our projects.
+Our work is underpinned by our industry leadership in this area, most recently highlighted through our collaboration with WBCSD to publish a guide titled 'How to align hydrogen investments with a 1.5°C pathway'. - Leading the path to decarbonizing the infrastructure sector.
+Under the guidance of our Global President for Mobility Greg Steele, and in collaboration with FIDIC and our peers at Ramboll, Arcadis has led the decarbonization of global infrastructure projects.
+This effort is highlighted in the newly released 'Decarbonisation of the infrastructure sector' report.
+It provides best practices for consulting engineers and contractors throughout the whole life cycle stages of global infrastructure projects. - Leading our sector in the valuation and integration of nature-positive outcomes into our projects.
 Arcadis advanced nature-positive approaches leading WBCSD members to develop a comprehensive roadmap titled 'Roadmap to Nature Positive: Foundations for the built environment system'.
-Additionally, Arcadis participated in WBCSD's piloting groups focused on the Taskforce for Nature-related Financial Disclosure (TNFD), driving feedback and specialization of the framework to the built environment prior to its publication. - Tackling inequality as a fundamental consideration in the transition to net zero.
+Additionally, Arcadis participated in WBCSD's piloting groups focused on the Taskforce for Naturerelated Financial Disclosure (TNFD), driving feedback and specialization of the framework to the built environment prior to its publication. - Tackling inequality as a fundamental consideration in the transition to net zero.
 In collaboration with other WBCSD members, Arcadis has been part of an expert committee tasked with outlining key actions to tackle inequality in business.
 This effort is championed by our CEO, Alan Brookes, who serves as one of the committee commissioners.
 The launch of the world's first Business Case for Tackling Inequality (BCTI) report set in motion a movement within our membership to take tangible action to reduce inequality through business ventures.